Tallulah Bankhead: Beginnings in New York (1917–1922)

 At 15, Bankhead submitted her photo to Picture Play, which was conducting a contest and awarding a trip to New York plus a movie part to 12 winners based on their photographs.
 However, she forgot to send in her name or address with the picture.
 Bankhead learned that she was one of the winners while browsing the magazine at her local drugstore.
 Her photo in the magazine was captioned "Who is She?", urging the mystery girl to contact the paper at once.
 Congressman William Bankhead sent in a letter to the magazine with her duplicate photo.

 Arriving in New York, Bankhead discovered that her contest win was fleeting: she was paid $75 for three weeks' work on Who Loved Him Best and had only a minor part, but she quickly found her niche in New York City.
 She soon moved into the Algonquin Hotel, a hotspot for the artistic and literary elite of the era, where she quickly charmed her way into the famed Algonquin Round Table of the hotel bar.
 She was dubbed one of the "Four Riders of the Algonquin", consisting of Bankhead, Estelle Winwood, Eva Le Gallienne, and Blyth Daly.
 Three of the four were non-heterosexual: Bankhead and Daly were bisexuals, and Le Gallienne was a lesbian.
 Bankhead's father had warned her to avoid alcohol and men when she got to New York; Bankhead later quipped "He didn't say anything about women and cocaine."
-The Algonquin's wild parties introduced Bankhead to cocaine and marijuana, of which she later remarked "Cocaine isn't habit-forming and I know because I've been taking it for years."
+The Algonquin's wild parties introduced Bankhead to marijuana and cocaine, of which she later remarked "Cocaine isn't habit-forming and I know because I've been taking it for years."
 Bankhead did abstain from drinking, keeping half of her promise to her father.
 At the Algonquin, Bankhead befriended actress Estelle Winwood.
 She also met Ethel Barrymore, who attempted to persuade her to change her name to Barbara.
 Bankhead declined, and Vanity Fair later wrote "she's the only actress on both sides of the Atlantic to be recognized by her first name only."

 In 1919, after roles in three other silent films, When Men Betray (1918), Thirty a Week (1918), and The Trap (1919), Bankhead made her stage debut in The Squab Farm at the Bijou Theatre in New York.
 She soon realized her place was on stage rather than screen, and had roles in 39 East (1919), Footloose (1919), Nice People (1921), Everyday (1921), Danger (1922), Her Temporary Husband (1922), and The Exciters (1922).
 Though her acting was praised, the plays were commercially and critically unsuccessful.
 Bankhead had been in New York for five years, but had yet to score a significant hit.
 Restless, Bankhead moved to London.